Game Design: How Did We Do It for Heroes?

 e.
 Jonah effect

 God gave Jonah a mission to preach to the people of Nineveh.
 He wanted them to turn away from their wickedness.
+But Jonah ran away from Him and decided to go to Tarshish (Jonah 1).

+On his way, a storm hit the ship and startled the captain and his crew.
 Knowing it was because of him running away from God, Jonah asked them to throw him into the sea.

 A large fish swallowed him.
 Inside, he prayed to God, thanking Him for the deliverance.
 He also promised not to run away again.